 After years of working on accelerator-based experiments at Fermilab and Brookhaven, I have moved to the exciting subfield of direct searches for Dark Matter.
 Working with the Princeton Particle Astrophysics group (see Profs.
 Calaprice and Galbiati) and others, I am developing new devices to detect the very-low-energy nuclear recoils from the elastic scattering of "Weakly Interacting Massive Particles" (WIMPs), a promising model for the Dark Matter.
 We are focused on liquid argon as a detection medium, collecting the scintillation light and ionization created by the recoiling nuclei in a "two-phase TPC" configuration.
 We have built prototypes and operated them in the basement of Jadwin Hall, but actual experiments must be operated deep underground in laboratories like Gran Sasso National Laboratory (LNGS) in Italy, SNOLab in Canada, or the Sanford Laboratory in the Homestake Mine in South Dakota.

-We have published a paper from the first 50 days of running with atmospheric argon (see below).
+We have published papers from the first 50 days of running with atmospheric argon and from the first 70 days of running with underground argon (see below).

 My previous project was the Fermilab Booster Neutrino Experiment, MiniBooNE.
 This was an investigation of neutrino oscillations in the region of mass-difference and mixing angle where the LSND experiment had seen some evidence for oscillations.
 "MiniBooNE" is a 40-ft-diameter tank of mineral oil, instrumented with photomultiplier tubes and positioned 500 m from the 1-GeV neutrino source.
 The Princeton group led the design and construction of this detector in 2001.
 You can see how the construction proceeded here.